nectra-xyz/nectra-core/README.md

 **Position Management**

-Position owners can also delegate the authority to manage the collateral and debt amounts of their position to a designated address, enabling proactive risk management against liquidation.
+Position owners can also delegate the authority to manage their position's collateral and debt amounts to a designated address, enabling proactive risk management against liquidation.

 **Note: Any collateral or debt withdrawn by the manager is transferred to the manager's address to enable the use of [flash borrow](#flash-borrow) to create leverage.**

 # Leverage

 Users can create leveraged cBTC exposure through Nectra.
-After creating a position, the issued nUSD is used to acquire cBTC that is then used as additional collateral for the position, with the ability of performing the loop several times.
+After creating a position, the issued nUSD is used to acquire cBTC, which is then used as additional collateral for the position.
+The loop can be performed several times to increase leverage.

 Nectra's system maximum LTV of 83.3% caps the maximum obtainable leverage at 5.68X.

-Using the [flash borrow](#flash-borrow) functionality to borrow cBTC allows users to create leverage in a fairly simple way.
+Using the [flash borrow](#flash-borrow) functionality to borrow cBTC allows users to create leverage fairly simply

-For example, a user with $100 of cBTC who wants 3x leverage could:
+For example, a user with \$100 of cBTC who wants 3x leverage could:

-1. **Flash borrow** $200 of cBTC.
+1. **Flash borrow** \$200 of cBTC.
-2. **Deposit** the original $100 cBTC + the $200 borrowed cBTC ($300 total collateral).
+2. **Deposit** the original \$100 cBTC + the \$200 borrowed cBTC (\$300 total collateral).
-3. **Withdraw** $202 nUSD ($2 nUSD will be used to pay the swap and flash borrow fees).
+3. **Withdraw** \$202 nUSD (\$2 nUSD will be used to pay the swap and flash borrow fees).
-4. **Swap** the $202 nUSD for approximately $201 cBTC (after ~0.5% fees).
+4. **Swap** the \$202 nUSD for approximately \$201 cBTC (after ~0.5% fees).
-5. **Repay** the $200 cBTC flash borrow using their newly acquired $201 cBTC (with ~ 0.5% fees).
+5. **Repay** the \$200 cBTC flash borrow using their newly acquired \$201 cBTC (with ~ 0.5% fees).

-The result is approximately $300 worth of cBTC exposure with a debt of $202 nUSD, resulting in an LTV of roughly 67.33% ($202 / $300).
+The result is approximately \$300 worth of cBTC exposure with a debt of \$202 nUSD, resulting in an LTV of roughly 67.33% (\$202 / \$300).

-**Warning: Using leverage increases the exposure to price movement of cBTC and thus the likelihood of being [liquidated](#liquidating-positions).
+**Warning: Using leverage increases your exposure to the price movement of cBTC and, thus, the likelihood of being [liquidated](#liquidating-positions).
 Use with caution.**

 # Redemptions

-To maintain nUSD’s peg, redemptions allow any user to redeem 1 nUSD for $1 of cBTC.
+To maintain nUSD’s peg, redemptions allow any user to redeem 1 nUSD for \$1 of cBTC.

-If the price of nUSD falls below $1, arbitrageurs can buy nUSD on the open market to redeem the underlying collateral from Nectra for a profit.
+If the price of nUSD falls below \$1, arbitrageurs can buy nUSD on the open market to redeem the underlying collateral from Nectra for a profit.

 ## Ordering and Risk

 When redemptions occur, buckets are redemeed in order of buckets with the lowest interest rate to highest interest rate.
-Collateral is redeemed at a 1:1 value, thereby paying off the associated debt.
+Collateral is redeemed at 1:1, thereby paying off the associated debt.
 If a bucket no longer has any remaining collateral, the next lowest bucket will be redeemed against.

 Within a bucket, redemptions are applied proportionally across all outstanding positions.
-This ensures that redemptions are distributed fairly among borrowers offering the same interest rate.
+The distribution of redemptions ensures that they are distributed fairly among borrowers offering the same interest rate.

 ## Profitability

 The potential profit from redemption arbitrage can be calculated as follows:

 $$
-\text{Profit}=\text{Redemption\_Amount}\times (\text{1}−\text{nUSD\_Price}−\text{Redemption\_Fee})
+\text{Profit} = \text{RedemptionAmount} \times (1 - \text{nUSDPrice} - \text{RedemptionFee})
 $$

 Where:

 - $\text{Profit}$ represents the potential earnings from a single redemption arbitrage transaction.
-- $\text{Redemption\_Amount}$ is the amount of nUSD being used for the redemption.
+- $\text{RedemptionAmount}$ is the amount of nUSD being used for the redemption.
 - $\text{1}$ is the target peg price of nUSD.
-- $\text{nUSD\_Price}$ is the current market price of nUSD (which would be below $1 to make arbitrage profitable).
+- $\text{nUSDPrice}$ is the current market price of nUSD (which would be below \$1 to make arbitrage profitable).
-- $\text{Redemption\_Fee}$ is the fee charged by the Nectra protocol for performing a redemption.
+- $\text{RedemptionFee}$ is the fee charged by the Nectra protocol for performing a redemption.

-This calculation shows that a profit can be made when the cost of acquiring nUSD (at the market price) plus the redemption fee is less than the value of the cBTC received ($1 per nUSD redeemed).
+This calculation shows that a profit can be made when the cost of acquiring nUSD (at the market price) plus the redemption fee is less than the value of the cBTC received (\$1 per nUSD redeemed).

-The larger the trade size and the greater the difference between $1 and the sum of the nUSD price and redemption fee, the higher the potential profit.
+The larger the trade size and the greater the difference between \$1 and the sum of the nUSD price and redemption fee, the higher the potential profit.

 ## Redemption Fee

-To manage the pace of redemptions, a dynamic redemption fee is applied on top of a 0.5% base fee and is paid in its entirety to the Savings Account module.
+To manage the pace of redemptions, a dynamic redemption fee is applied on top of a 0.5% base fee and is paid to the Savings Account module.
 This fee scales upwards with increasing redemption volume, acting as a temporary deterrent, and then gradually decreases over 6 hours to help the system return to equilibrium.

-The redemption fee is comprised of 3 components: the base fee ($f_{min}$) of 0.5%, a linearly decaying buffer based on time, and the proportion between the current redemption amount and the nUSD total supply.
+The redemption fee comprises 3 components: the base fee ($f_{min}$) of 0.5%, a linearly decaying buffer based on time, and the proportion between the current redemption amount and the nUSD total supply.
 The linearly decaying factor at time $t_i$ is calculated as:

 $$
 \beta_{(t_i)} = \beta_{(t_{i-1})}\times(1 - \frac{\Delta t}{P})